Introduction to Gut Health and Mental Health

 Those with depression describe feeling 'low' and losing pleasure in things they once enjoyed.

-Symptoms such as irritability, tiredness, loss of appetite or increase in appetite, memory issues, trouble sleeping and lack of concentration can all come hand in hand with depression.
-In any given week, 8 in 100 people will be diagnosed with depression.
+Symptoms such as irritability, tiredness, loss of appetite or increase in appetite, memory issues, trouble sleeping, and lack of concentration come hand in hand with depression.
+8 in 100 people will be diagnosed with depression in any given week.

 Those with an anxiety disorder will have extreme worries that are out of proportion regarding the particular situation.
-They will have difficulty regulating their worries.
+They will have difficulty regulating their fears.

 They can also feel irritable, restless, tired, tense and have trouble sleeping.
-In any given week, 6 in 100 people will be diagnosed with anxiety disorder.
+6 in 100 people will be diagnosed with anxiety disorder in any given week.

 Panic disorder involves having unexpected and recurring panic attacks.
 The thought of having another panic attack can cause them anxiety.

-Panic attacks can include having an increased heart rate, sweating, shaking, lack of concentration and fear.
+Panic attacks can include increased heart rate, sweating, shaking, lack of concentration and fear.
 Less than 1 in 100 people will be diagnosed with panic disorder in any given week.

 Obsessive-Compulsive Disorder (OCD)

-OCD sufferers may have thoughts, images or pulses that recur and are hard to get rid of.
+OCD sufferers may have thoughts, images or pulses that recur and are hard to eliminate.
 These are referred to as obsessions.
-They may feel a strong urge to carry out certain physical acts or mental processes which are known as a compulsion.
+They may feel a strong urge to carry out specific physical acts or mental processes, known as a compulsion.
 1 in 100 people will be diagnosed with OCD in any given week.

 Post-Traumatic Stress Disorder (PTSD)

 PTSD often occurs after a particularly stressful or traumatic event.
-The symptoms of PTSD often include repeated and intrusive memories of the event that sufferers find distressing.
+The symptoms of PTSD often include repeated and intrusive memories of the possibility that sufferers find distressing.

 Physical symptoms such as shaking and sweating can accompany the mental processes.
-In any given week, 4 in 100 people will be diagnosed with PTSD.
+4 in 100 people will be diagnosed with PTSD in any given week.

 These mental health issues can range from mild to severe and can be debilitating for some.
-A diagnosis isn’t necessarily lifelong, and diagnosis’ can change throughout your lifetime, too.
+A diagnosis isn’t necessarily lifelong, and diagnosis can also change throughout your lifetime.

 Many other mental health issues impact the population, too.
-1 in 4 people in the UK will experience mental health issues each year.
+1 in 4 people in the UK will experience mental health issues yearly.

 The Gut and Mental Health

-Our gut health plays an important part in the way our brain works; this is called the gut-brain axis.
-The brain and gut communicate bidirectionally, meaning they send signals between the central and enteric nervous systems.2
+Our gut health is integral to how our brain works; this is called the gut-brain axis.
+The brain and gut communicate bidirectionally, sending signals between the central and enteric nervous systems.2

 The gut-brain axis is involved in many physiological processes in the body.
 This includes:3